An Post GeoDirectory DAC

 International Transfers of Personal Data

-Without prejudice to the foregoing, it is specifically acknowledged that APG may transfer your Personal Data to Salesforce (a Customer Relationship Management platform provider based in the United States of America).
+Without prejudice to the foregoing, it is specifically acknowledged that APG may transfer your Personal Data to Salesforce (a Customer Relationship Management platform provider based in the United Kingdom).

 Retention of Personal Data

 We are obliged to retain certain customer information to ensure accuracy, to help maintain quality of service and for compliance with legal obligations, fraud prevention, to resolve disputes, to enforce our agreements, to support business operations and legitimate business purposes.

 Your Personal Data will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance.
 Personal Data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 A cookie is a small piece of information which is transferred to your computer’s hard disk from a website.
 Cookies can store information about your preferences and other information which you need when you visit a website.